 If you are not currently resident in the UK you have the option to make voluntary contributions in order to increase eventual income but note that this does not offer entitlement to any other State benefits such as use of the NHS.

-The option for expats to pay Class 2 payments is being phased out and will no longer be an option from April 2019.
-Voluntary contributions will then be payable as Class 3 payments.
-These are £14.65 per week for the tax year 2018/19.
+In the tax year Class 3 contributions are £14.65 and Class 2 are £2.95.
 As well as making payments going forward it is also possible to back date contributions by paying a lump sum for up to six missing years in most cases although some people may be given the option to go back further.

 Women are particularly affected by the changes due to career breaks after having children and as women generally have far less private pension provision, or savings, it is especially important that they are aware of the changes and take action.